adrmnt/homebridge-salus-it600-gateway/README.md

 ## Installation

-Use the same credentials as in your Salus or JG Aura app.
+Use the same credentials as in your Salus

 ```
 {